 If $d = 1$, or if $d = 2$ and $p \mapsto \oline{H}(p,\cdot)$ is homogenous of degree $q$ for some $q \ge 1$, then the exponent can be replaced with $1 - 2 \gamma$. \end{lemma}

 We do not give the full details of the proof of Lemma \ref{L:homogerror}, as it is a simpler version of Lemma \ref{L:fixedpath} (see also Lemma 5.2 from \cite{Se}).

-The argument follows by applying the rate of convergence from the periodic homogenization of Hamilton-Jacobi equations in Theorem \ref{T:periodicerrorest} on each of the $O(1/\eps^{2\gamma})$ intervals on which $\xi^\eps(t)$ is constant.
+The argument follows by applying results on rates of convergence for periodic homogenization of Hamilton-Jacobi equations (which are listed below) on each of the $O(1/\eps^{2\gamma})$ intervals on which $\xi^\eps(t)$ is constant.
 The effective equation on each of those intervals is given by

 which is exactly equation \eqref{E:intermediatemultiple}.